Are Alabama Vital Records Open to the Public?

 How Do I Obtain Alabama Birth Records?

-The Center for Health Statistics of the ADPH retains records of Births in the state since January 1908.
-A fee of $15 is charged and this covers the birth certificate search and a certified copy of the certificate or a Certificate for Failure to Find.
+The Center for Health Statistics of the ADPH has retained records of births in the state since January 1908.
+A fee of $15 is charged, and this covers the birth certificate search and a certified copy of the certificate or a Certificate for Failure to Find.
 Additional documents of the duplicate records ordered at the same time will cost $6 each.
 Requests for birth records can be made online, by mail, or by a walk-in application.

-Mail requests should be made by completing the vital records request application form and sending it in, with the proper fee (money order/check, payable to State Board of Health) and a copy of an acceptable form of identification to:
+Mail requests should be made by completing the vital records request application form and sending it in with the proper fee (money order/check, payable to State Board of Health) and a copy of an acceptable form of identification to the following:

 Alabama Vital Records